Charles Nagy: Post-playing career

-He was inducted in the Kinston Professional Baseball Hall of Fame in 2004, and the Cleveland Indians Team Hall of Fame on August 11, 2007.
+Nagy was inducted in the Kinston Professional Baseball Hall of Fame in 2004, and the Cleveland Indians Team Hall of Fame on August 11, 2007.

-In 2009, Nagy was named the pitching coach of the Cleveland Indians' AAA team, the Columbus Clippers.
+In 2009, Nagy was named the pitching coach of the Cleveland Indians' Triple-A team, the Columbus Clippers.

 On October 26, 2010, Nagy was named pitching coach of the Arizona Diamondbacks.
 He was fired by general manager Kevin Towers on October 7, 2013 partly for refusing to instruct pitchers to hit players on opposing teams.
 It was duly noted by journalists that the Diamondbacks pitchers actually hit 60 batters last season, while their batters were only hit 43 times.

 In February 2015, Nagy was hired again by the Cleveland Indians as Special Assistant to Player Development along with Travis Hafner and John McDonald.

 On November 2, 2015, Nagy was named the pitching coach of the Los Angeles Angels.

-He retired from coaching in 2018.
+He was replaced after the 2018 season.

 Personal life

-Nagy and his wife, Jacquelyn "Jackie", have two daughters, Makaela and Lily.
+Nagy and his wife have two daughters.
 They live outside of San Diego in Rancho Santa Fe, California.

 Nagy established an endowed baseball scholarship at UConn with a gift of $100,000.